- Home

 Graduate

-The Elon University Charlotte law program begins August 2024.
-Students in the part-time Flex Program will have the opportunity to take many of the same elective courses offered in Greensboro (plus others tailored to the Charlotte market) and to participate in extracurricular and experiential opportunities such as clinics, law journals, and moot court programs.
+The Elon University Charlotte law program began August 2024.
+Students in the part-time Flex Program have the opportunity to take many of the same elective courses offered in Greensboro (plus others tailored to the Charlotte market) and to participate in extracurricular and experiential opportunities such as clinics, law journals, and moot court programs.

 Undergraduate

-Elon Charlotte hosted the inaugural “The Sport Experience” academic program in fall 2023 for sport management majors and minors.
+Elon Charlotte hosted the inaugural “The Sport and Community Experience” academic program in fall 2023 for sport management majors and minors.
 A group of undergraduate students lived in Charlotte and took specialized classes taught by full-time Elon faculty.
 As part of this experience, students interned at local organizations including Fox Sports and the Atlantic Coast Conference, conducted site visits to the NASCAR Hall of Fame, Team Penske, Bank of America Stadium, and the Spectrum Center, and attended sporting events to watch the Checkers, Knights, Panthers, Hornets, and Charlotte FC.

 In addition to the fall program, students of all majors can take part in the Elon in Charlotte summer program.
 More information on the fall and summer programs and a link to apply can be found on the Study USA website Study USA website.
 These experiences serve as professional launching pads.
 Students who secure an unpaid internship and/or an internship at a non-profit should apply for funding through the Queen City Internship Program.
 If a student or parent has questions about the Elon in Charlotte experience, contact Associate Director of Elon Charlotte Karen Neff, kneff2@elon.edu.